mantreshkhurana/mantreshkhurana/README.md

 <br>

 > Note: My contributions are not limited to the repositories mentioned below.
-I have contributed to many other repositories, which are not mentioned here because I deleted my old github account and created a new one for professional purposes.
+I have been contributing to private repositories as well, which I cannot disclose here.
+My contributions are for both personal and professional projects where [Spyxpo](https://www.spyxpo.com) is one of them, I have been working on it for more than 7 years now.

 </details>